vlfeat/autonn/README.md

 The `vl_nnconv` syntax we used creates parameters for filters and biases automatically, initialized with the [Xavier](http://www.jmlr.org/proceedings/papers/v9/glorot10a/glorot10a.pdf) method (see `help Layer.vl_nnconv` for other initialization options).

-We can, of course, also create these parameters explicitly.
+We could, of course, also create these parameters explicitly.
 They are objects of class `Param` (again, a subclass of `Layer`), and on creation we specify their initial value:

 ```Matlab
 filters = Param('value', 0.01 * randn(5, 5, 1, 20, 'single'));